microsoftgraph/microsoft-graph-training/tutorials/includes/powershell/04-add-user-auth.md

     $clientId = <your-client-id>
     ```

 1. Set the `$authTenant` session variable.
-If you chose the option to only allow users in your organization to sign in when registering your application, replace *&lt;auth-tenant&gt;* with tenant ID.
+If you chose the option to only allow users in your organization to sign in when registering your application, replace *&lt;auth-tenant&gt;* with your organization's tenant ID.
 Otherwise, replace with `common`.

     ```powershell
     $authTenant = <auth-tenant>